-Offset mortgages are a relatively new innovation and allow you to use your existing savings to offset your mortgage balance.
+Offset mortgages are a relatively new concept and allow you to use your savings to offset your mortgage balance.

-This means that rather than receiving interest on the savings held in your offset account you will not pay interest on the equivalent part of your mortgage.
+This means instead of receiving interest on the savings held in the offset account, you don't pay interest on the equivalent part of your mortgage.

-There are numerous benefits to this type of arrangement; firstly you will inherently reduce the term of your mortgage if it is on a repayment basis as the capital portion of your payments will increase.
+There are several benefits to this arrangement; firstly you will reduce the term of your mortgage if it is on a repayment basis as the capital portion of your payments will increase.

-This has the knock on effect of increasing the capital portion of all subsequent payments too which further compounds this effect.
+This has the knock-on effect of increasing the capital portion of all subsequent payments too which further compounds the effect.